 Dungeons & Dragons is becoming more and more popular as time goes on.
 New players are discovering the game and new DM’s are creating their own stories.
 There’s a reason it’s one of the most popular games for tabletop gaming.
 But for a lot of newer players and even some experienced gamers, there are a few issues.
-It’s pretty difficult to find the perfect setup for D&D. Whether that is finding the best table to play on, the best dice, or even the right pens.
-There’s a lot of places where you can potentially go wrong, but a lot of people forget the most important part of D&D. Part of that setup is finding the right battle mat.
-Join as as we review what makes the Best DnD Battle Mat!
+It’s pretty difficult to find the perfect setup for D&D. There are a lot of places where you can potentially go wrong, but a lot of people forget the most important part of D&D. Part of that setup is finding the right battle mat.
+Our personal favorite is this Chessex roleplaying mat, but there are many good options to choose from.
+Join us as we review what makes the Best DnD Battle Mat!

 The battle mat is a hugely important part of D&D since it’s the thing you’re going to be using to block out the different scenarios.
 You need the battle mat to be able to relay information to each other easier and more efficiently.
 Now, while you can get by with drawing a grid on some paper, we don’t really recommend it.
 Instead, it’s a better idea to spend a little bit of money on a quality battle mat, but where do you start?
 Well, don’t worry that’s what we made this list for.
 Let’s jump right into our list for the Best DnD battle mat guide.

 This next option is for those who perhaps want an extra mat for their sessions or for those that just want to upgrade from pieces of paper.
 This Monster Protectors Battle mat is a great option for those who don’t have too much space to work with and need something on the smaller side.
-It’s worth noting that this option does not come with any extra accessories like pens or erasers, so it isn’t great for beginners.
+It’s worth noting that these double-sided battle mats do not come with any extra accessories like pens or erasers, so it isn’t great for beginners.
 But for those who are already prepared for some tabletop gaming, this is a great mat to add to your arsenal.
 It measures at 20” x 20” so it’s a square-shaped battle mat, with rounded corners too.
 Plus, even though it doesn’t come with pens, you can still use Dry Erase pens on this mat.

 In terms of functionality, this mat is made out of silicone which means a couple of things.
 It’s going to be less slidey than other materials and will basically ‘stick’ to the surface in a way.
 You can also expect It’s also going to have less of a tendency to curl up in the corners so really as soon as you get the mat, it should be good to go.
 It’s also double-sided, which is always a nice thing to have.
 All in all this is a great mat, but beginners might want to look for a more varied package.